oweb36/mws-docs/mws/Characters/Characters/Air Conditioners/CKHSC.md

 He is a wall-mounted Panasonic CS-C24CKH-7 [air conditioner](../../Species/Air%20Conditioners.md).
 His name is pronounced as Check-See.

 He was born in July 22, 2003.
-He is a cisgender and heterosexual male (he/him) because he is too old to be bothered with LGBTQ.
+He is a cisgender and heterosexual male (he/him) because he is too old (for him) to be bothered with LGBTQ.
 If skin color matters, CKHSC is white.

 ## Personality